svinkapeppa/5-term/parallels/task_1/README.md

-# Первое задание
+# First task
-  main.c - основной код
+&emsp;main.c - main code

-  task.pdf - условие задания
+&emsp;task.pdf - formulated task

-  runner.h - дополнительная библиотека
+&emsp;runner.h - extra library (in order to measure time and etc.)

-  graph.pdf - графики, требуемые в задании
+&emsp;graph.pdf - graphs which were asked in the task